1. A BRIEF GUIDE TO THE ROLES OF RESEARCH STUDENT AND OF SUPERVISOR

 (ii) The Vitae guides on ‘Supervising a Doctorate’ at https://www.vitae.ac.uk/doing-research/supervising-a-doctorate and ‘Doing a Doctorate’ (supervision and key relationships) at https://www.vitae.ac.uk/doing-research/doing-a-doctorate/starting-a-doctorate/supervision-and-key-relationships.

-(iii) The Materials JCCG (the staff - graduate student liaison committee) run an annual course in Michaelmas Term, ‘Owning a Successful DPhil’, which includes guidance on the supervisory relationship.
+(iii) The Materials JCCG (our staff - graduate student liaison committee) run an annual student-led course in Michaelmas Term, ‘Owning a Successful DPhil’, which includes guidance on the supervisory relationship.
 All probationer research students in Materials are strongly recommended to attend this course.

-(iv) The University of Oxford Education Committee’s (EdC) ‘Policy on Research Degrees’ (http://www.admin.ox.ac.uk/edc/policiesandguidance/policyonresearchdegrees).
-Within this document please see in particular the ‘Responsibilities of the Student’ section, which you can read at the end of Appendix VIII of the present Handbook.
+(iv) The University of Oxford Education Committee’s (EdC) ‘Policy on Research Degrees’ ( https://academic.admin.ox.ac.uk/research-degrees ).
+Within this document please see in particular the ‘Responsibilities of the Student’ section, which you can read at the end of Appendix VIII of the Materials Graduate Student Handbook.

 (v) The Quality Assurance Agency’s Assuring and Enhancing Academic Quality